eyeofchaos/eocjsNewsticker/README.md

 2. Static or AJAX usage

-Write your HTML Content (only for static use)
+Write your HTML content (only for static use)

 ```html
 <div id="example">The quick brown fox jumps over the lazy dog</div>